hmjatt/JS-Testing-Practice/README.md

 `caesarCipher` works for letters `a-z, A-Z`, converts it to lowercase, ignores punctuation and numbers.

-`analyzeArray` is divided into helper functions/methods that return values like `average`, `min`, `max`, `length`.
-Values from these are used in the `returnedObject` function/method to return an Object using values from helper functions.
-Tests are run against `returnedObject` function/method.
+`analyzeArray` is divided into helper functions that return values like `average`, `min`, `max`, `length`.
+Values from these helper functions are used in the `returnedObject` method to return an Object and we run our tests against the Object returned by this method.
 It is assumed that `inputArray` contains only numbers.

 ## Future Changes/Fixes